tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/公告/关于 Webshell 代理 IP 地址更替的公告_intl_en.md

 ## Background
-Due to the expansion and upgrade of the WebShell server, we will update the WebShell proxy IP.
-To use WebShell login service, please open the new WebShell proxy IP range and the remote login port (port 22 by default) in the security group.
+The WebShell proxy IP ranges were updated on April 1, 2021.
+Please open the new WebShell proxy IP range and the remote login port (port 22 by default) accordingly in the security group.
 >?For more information about WebShell login, see [Logging in to Linux Instance Using Standard Login Method](https://intl.cloud.tencent.com/document/product/213/5436).
 >

 ## Updates
+- IP ranges added on April 1, 2021:
+81.69.102.0/24
+106.55.203.0/24
+101.33.121.0/24
+101.32.250.0/24

-- **On and before March 31, 2021**, both the new and old IP addresses and IP ranges can be used, including:
+- Both the new and old IP addresses and IP ranges can be used, including:
+>?To use the WebShell login service, open all proxy IP ranges and remote login ports to internet in the inbound (source) rule of the security group.
+>
 81.69.102.0/24
 106.55.203.0/24
 101.33.121.0/24